ana-kuznetsova/Popular-Science-Texts-Compling-research/README.md

 *Methods:* named entity recognition.

-*Problems:* Not all the named entities in articles are personal names.
+*Problems:* Not all the named entities in articles are personal names and not all the personal names are the names of scientists.
 How shall we distinguish them?

 *Expected result:* The most cited scientists' chart in comparison with official bibliographical metrics.